-Patients with severe AR who do not meet these criteria for intervention should be reevaluated by physical examination and echocardiography every 6 to 12 mo.
+Patients with severe AR who do not meet the criteria for intervention should be reevaluated by physical examination and echocardiography every 6 to 12 mo.

 Antibiotic prophylaxis against endocarditis is no longer recommended for AR except for patients who have had valve replacement (see Table 4: Recommended Endocarditis Prophylaxis During Oral-Dental or Respiratory Tract Procedures*).

 Last full review/revision July 2014 by Guy P. Armstrong, MD